lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Use embedded LOCKSS PostgreSQL DB Service?`

-*  To use the **embedded PostgreSQL database**, enter :kbd:`Y` for "yes", then follow the steps in the :ref:`embedded-postgresql-settings` section below.
+*  To use the **embedded PostgreSQL database**, enter :kbd:`Y` for "yes", then follow the steps in the :ref:`Embedded PostgreSQL Database` section below.

-*  To use an **external PostgreSQL database**, enter :kbd:`N` for "no", then follow the steps in the :ref:`external-postgresql-settings` section below.
+*  To use an **external PostgreSQL database**, enter :kbd:`N` for "no", then follow the steps in the :ref:`External PostgreSQL Database` section below.

 .. tab-set::

    .. tab-item:: Embedded PostgreSQL Database
       :sync: embedded-postgresql
-      :name: embedded-postgresql-settings
+      :name: Embedded PostgreSQL Database

       Follow these steps if you entered :kbd:`Y` to use the **embedded PostgreSQL database**: